 Just like us humans, each Rolls Royce has its on unique luxury DNA.

 When it comes to interior design, Rolls Royce is a luxury hotel on wheels.
 The Rolls Royce customers now are commanding and dictating what they deem is the Rolls Royce image for 2019!
 At the Goodwood Eco Plant, I noticed more youthful, interior and exterior playful colours being ordered.

-As for choice of exterior colours, most customers just bring in their favorite lipstick or animal colour, and over many hours with a lot of processes the customers colour is created.
+As for the choice of exterior colours, most customers just bring in their favourite lipstick or animal colour, and over many hours with a lot of processes, the customers colour is created.
 Rolls Royce has special lighting so if you want to order a colour and see what it looks like where you reside, for example in China, they can do that.
-Rolls Royce, does this to ensure no misunderstandings of colour preference are created.
+Rolls Royce does this to ensure no misunderstandings of colour preference are created.